Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

 \end{proof}

 \begin{remark}

-The above lemma implies that the accuracy is independent of how quickly the event takes place, as would be measured by its frequency/resolution.
-In other words, the accuracy of a delay function is measured w.r.t. the natural timescale of the delay function itself, rather than an external reference.
+The above lemma implies that the precision is independent of how quickly the event takes place, as would be measured by its frequency/resolution.
+In other words, the precision of a delay function is measured w.r.t. the natural timescale of the delay function itself, rather than an external reference.

 \end{remark}